iWinston/typeorm-plus/docs/eager-and-lazy-relations.md

 // you'll have all question's answers inside "answers" variable now
 ```

-Note: if you came from other languages (Java, PHP, etc.) and used to use lazy relations everywhere - be careful.
+Note: if you came from other languages (Java, PHP, etc.) and are used to use lazy relations everywhere - be careful.
-Those languages aren't asynchronous and lazy loading is achieved different way, that's why you don't handle with promises there.
+Those languages aren't asynchronous and lazy loading is achieved different way, that's why you don't work with promises there.
 In JavaScript and Node.JS you have to use promises if you want to have lazy-loaded relations.
 This is non-standard technique and considered experimental in TypeORM.